-Puerto Principe and Trinidad, by Concha, reader is no doubt fully aware, and as the Captain General, to try the Chief Ar the agents of the Junta very well knew, menteros, and part of his followers, all of not the simplest and casiest of feats. whom were condemned-the Lieutenant Hired spies were continually at their Captain of Militia, D. Jose Isidoro Armen- heels ; they did not make a movement teros, D. Fernando Hernandez, and D. that was unwatched.
-Added to the spics Rafael Arcis, to the punishment of death, in the pay of the Spanish officials, they to be shot in the back; D. Ignacio Belen had the argus eyes of the United States Perez, D. Nestor Cadalso, D. Juan O'Bourke, authoritics to blind and cyade.
+Military commissions were ordered at To comply with this order was, as the Puerto Principe and Trinidad, by Concha, reader is no doubt fully aware, and as the Captain General, to try the Chief Ar the agents of the Junta very well knew. menteros, and part of his followers, all of not the simplest and casiest of feats. whom were condemned-the Lieutenant Hired spies were continually at their Captain of Militia, D. Jose Isidoro Armen- heels; they did not make a movement teros, D. Fernando Hernandez, and D. that was unwatched.
+Added to the spice Rafael Arcis, to the punishment of death, in the pay of the Spanish officials, they to be shot in the back; D. Ignacio Belen had the argus eyes of the United States Perez, D. Nestor Cadalso, D. Juan O'Bourke, authorities to blind and evade.
 This was D. Abeja Iznaga Miranda, and D. Jose easier to conceive than to execute.
-Nev-Maria Rodriguez, to the punishment of ertheless, in defiance of all of these diffiten years' imprisonment abroad, with per- culties, the agents calmly set to work to petual prohibition of returning to this fulfil the instructions of the Junta. island; D. Juan Hevia and D. Avelino Porada, to eight years' imprisonment under the same condition; D. Pedro Jose Pomares, D. Foribio Garcia D. Cruz Eirba, and D. Fernando Medinilla, two years' imprisonment with the same prohibition.
-The sentence was approved by the Captain General, and executed on the 18th of August, the three first in the field called the Junta to complete the preparations del Negro, near Trinidad.
+Nev-Maria Rodriguez, to the punishment of ertheless, in defiance of all of these diffiten years' imprisonment abroad, with per-culties, the agents calmly set to work te